 A few years after finding social justice as my passion, I began to feel a pull towards deepening my spiritual life.
 I was raised Catholic as a child, but did not feel connected to that tradition in my teenage years.
 My spiritual seeking led me to Zen Buddhism and committing to the practice of meditation.
 On my first three day silent meditation retreat I found spaciousness, a sense of community, reverence and awe in nature, and the wisdom of a spiritual teacher.

 While living and practicing at the Sweetwater Zen Center in San Diego, I met my husband Joshua.
 Joshua is a Zen Buddhist practitioner, and was serving as a photojournalist in the Navy when we met.
 Josh is now a massage therapist and artist.
-We have been partnered for ten years, and married for the last five.
-We share our lives with our beloved cats Benny and Joon.
+We have been partnered for eleven years, and married for the last six.
+In July 2018, we welcomed our son Lucas into our family.
+Since then, baby watching and playing has become a beloved family tradition!
+We also share our lives with our beloved cat Joon.
 Our relationship has been an important source of teaching in my life, and our shared commitment to spiritual practice is the foundation of our partnership.